Myanmar's military declares a ceasefire to ease quake relief as the death toll tops 3,000

 Shirtless and covered in dust, he appeared weak but conscious in a video released by the local fire department, as he was fitted with an IV drip and taken away.
 State-run MRTV reported later in the day that another man was saved from the same building, more than 121 hours after the quake struck.
 Both were age 26.

-Another man was rescued by a team of Malaysian and local crews from a collapsed guesthouse in the Sagaing township, near the epicenter of the earthquake close to Myanmar's second-largest city, Mandalay.
+Another man, a 47-year-old primary school principal, was rescued by a team of Malaysian and local crews from a collapsed guesthouse in the Sagaing township, near the epicenter of the earthquake close to Myanmar's second-largest city, Mandalay, where a fourth rescue was reported Wednesday night.

 The earthquake also rocked neighboring Thailand, causing the collapse of a high-rise building under construction in Bangkok.
 One body was removed from the rubble early Wednesday, raising the death total in Bangkok to 22 with 35 injured, primarily at the construction site.